Families of discrete circular distributions with some novel applications: Constructions of families of circular discrete distributions

+In this section, we focus on univariate circular constructions based on marginalized and conditionalized methods, whose brief descriptions were given in Section \ref{S:intro}.

-So, for Cauchy distribution, marginalized and conditionalized discrete distributions are not the same. \end{itemize} There has been some scattered literature on the conditionalized discretization on the line, for example based on method (\ref{eq:line_plugin0}), \citet{kemp1997} and \citet{szablowski2001} discuss the conditionalized discrete normal, \citet{inusaha_kozubowski2006} discuss the conditionalized discrete Laplace and \citet{papadatos2018} derives characteristic function of the conditionalized discrete Cauchy.
-The conditionalized approach can also be described as a ``plug-in" approach, whereas the marginalized approach is in fact equivalent to the well known probit construction, usually used for univariate and multivariate normal distributions, see for example \citet[p.20]{joeharry2014}.
-However, this is the first time there is a unified treatment of these approaches as a strategy to construct rich classes of discrete distributions.
-We have dealt with only univariate distributions but the same constructions go through for multivariate distributions.
-Our focus is to give insight into these methods of construction and their ramifications, which are clear from dealing with the univariate case.
-Besides, our emphasis here is on the circular distributions.
+There has been literature on the marginalized and conditionalized discretization on the line.
+For example \citet{kemp1997} and \citet{szablowski2001} discuss the conditionalized discrete normal, \citet{inusaha_kozubowski2006} discuss the conditionalized discrete Laplace, and \citet{papadatos2018} derives the characteristic function of the conditionalized discrete Cauchy.
+The conditionalized approach can also be described as a ``plug-in" approach, whereas the marginalized approach is in fact equivalent to the well known probit construction, usually used for univariate and multivariate normal distributions, see for example \citet[p.20]{joeharry2014}. \cite{Alzaatrehetal2012} and \cite{Chakraborty2015} make references to both of these methods, while developing other methods of constructions.
+However, there have not been any insights relating these constructions.